 The reason: Celebrities and millionaires often want it because of the stigma this card carries, that only the rich and famous can have it.
 When they take out their wallet to pay for something they want everyone to look and say, “wow look at that person, they are rich and must be famous!”.

-Out of all the celebrities who went broke in 2018, the following blog post illustrates the ones with the highest amount of unsecured debt.
+Out of all the celebrities who went broke, the following blog post illustrates the ones with the highest amount of unsecured debt.

 Unsecured debt includes credit cards, student loans, and medical bills.

-Anyone can get in over their head in debt if they don’t properly evaluate whether or not they can afford something before taking our their credit card to pay for it.
+Anyone can get in over their head in debt if they don’t properly evaluate whether or not they can afford something, before taking out a credit card to pay for it.

 Do the math on what you’ll pay over the long-term before sliding your credit card chip into the credit card machine.

-As a simple rule to follow, don’t charge something if you can’t afford to pay it off that same month.
+As a simple rule to follow, “don’t charge something if you can’t afford to pay it off that same month”, stated Wes Hendrickson from Golden Financial Services.
 By paying your balance in full every month, you avoid 100% of interest.

 Without further ado, here’s your list of the top six broke celebrities for 2019.